zacharywilliams05/Threat-Hunting-Network-Slowdown/README.md

 **Activity:** Dig deeper into detected threats, determine their scope, and escalate if necessary.
 See if anything you find matches TTPs within the MITRE ATT&CK Framework.

-Search the `DeviceFileEvents` and `DeviceProcessEvents` tables around the same time based on your findings in the `DeviceNetworkEvents` tables to see if you can find more evidence for the cause of network slowdowns.
-You can use ChatGPT to figure this out by pasting/uploading the logs: Scenario 2 - TTPs.
+I will search the `DeviceFileEvents` and `DeviceProcessEvents` tables around the same time based on findings in the `DeviceNetworkEvents` tables to see if I can find more evidence for the cause of network slowdowns.

 ___